Jason-Melotte/notes/_notes/Life Balance.md

 * Health
 * Fun

 Without a balance between them all happiness can never be achieved and life will immediately or eventually suck.
-It is around this that I came up with my [[Life Driver|Life Driver's]] as I felt if I could get them in the correct balance then I would find [[Happiness]] or at least [[Contentment]].
+It is around this that I came up with my [[Life Driver/|Life Driver's]] as I felt if I could get them in the correct balance then I would find [[Happiness]] or at least [[Contentment]].

 I do not believe that the correct balance is an equal split between my drivers, I also don't believe that the split stays the same through ones life and in some ways this is the primary challenge ensuring a balance through life changes even through the seasons of a year can be a tough thing to do.